Birds: Threat to Lines or Threatened by Lines

 birds

-Stork nest was tolerated on this tower (left) but not on one having cable connection, where nest was relocated to a nearby non-power structure.
+Stork nest tolerated on tower at left but not on one having cable connection, where nest was relocated to nearby ‘non-power’ structure.

-Power supply utilities worldwide have reported on how many nests they have had to take down before the birds return.
-This is typically not an easy task since the nest of a stork can measure 2m in diameter and weight up to 50 kg.
-To remove such a construction might take a few hours.
-In fact, experience has demonstrated that, if anything, removing nests is not the ideal approach.
-This is because, during initial construction and subsequent re-construction, birds use branches and metallic wire, which can either fall causing an outage or which can expand downward from the nest, reducing the air gap and causing even more trouble.
+This is because, during initial construction and subsequent re-construction, birds use branches and metal wire that can either fall causing an outage or expand downward from the nest, reducing the air gap and causing even more trouble.
 Therefore, if birds have already built their nest, it is better not to touch it before the birds vacate.
 Instead, the structure should, if anything, be protected by fence to keep out e.g. snakes, cats, which will be attracted to the nest.
+Snakes have been known to reach the top of even 400 kV transmission towers.

 Summary

-Power supply companies should do whatever possible to protect birds from overhead lines at distribution voltages and to protect overhead lines from birds at transmission voltages.
-Fortunately, there is a plenty of experience and proposals on which to base such actions.
-However, these are still not well structured by specific species, which in many cases may be a key issue in success or failure.
-To best solve the problem, there must be close collaboration between power engineers and ornithologists.
+Power companies should do whatever is possible to protect birds from overhead lines at distribution voltages and to protect overhead lines from birds at transmission voltages.
+At present there is a plenty of experience and proposals.
+However, these are not that well structured by specific bird species, which may be a key issue in their relative success or failure.
+To best solve the problem, there must be close collaboration between power engineers and ornithologists and the two should not regard each other as enemies.

 Subscribe for free to the INMR WEEKLY TECHNICAL REVIEW